-{K}DH is the virtual Digital Humanities Colab at Kenyon College.
+The AI Lab is the virtual digital humanities lab at Kenyon College.
 Students and faculty work side by side to explore new computational approaches and create innovative research projects.

 The lead faculty researchers are Katherine Elkins, Jon Chun, Jesse Matz, Matthew Suazo and Kathleen Fernando.